‘Shop small-mart not walmart’ is a life quote I (try) to live by.

 When I first came to Florence, the streets were filled with these illegal vendors, selling everything from ‘designer’ sunglasses to Rolex watches which fall apart the second you walk away.
 There are less now but then again, there are now ‘selfie stick’ men at every corner, guys who sell those wooden blocks or some sort of weird gooey thing they throw on the ground that reminds me of a Nickelodeon ‘getting slimed’ moment from my youth.

-Since, I get a lot of your questions about ‘where to shop in Florence’ or Italy so this gives me the chance to give a few tips and start a conversation about authenticity when it comes to the popular mantra of ‘please shop local’.
+Since, I get a lot of your questions about ‘where to shop in Florence’ or Italy so this gives me the chance to give a few tips and start a conversation about authenticity when it comes to the popular mantra of ‘please shop local’ Please save THIS LIST where I constantly update and add new boutiques around town that I have personally vetted.
 There are so many talented, creative and interesting craftsman in this town making items that almost feel like they were born from their soul.
 Many of these trades are suffering and dying, less and less of the latest generation take over their grandparent’s work, opting for a cooler career in the digital industries (if they can find one).

 Last year I was able to get up close and personal with some of my neighborhood’s artisans which was such a rich, rewarding experience.
 From then on, I have been more inspired than ever to support them and keep the dream alive.